AbdulhadiAlaraj/Kitchenlang/README.md

 ## Implementation

-The language is implemented using Racket, a dialect of the Scheme programming language.
+The language is implemented using Racket.
 It leverages Racket's `parser-tools/lex` and `parser-tools/yacc` for lexical analysis and parsing, respectively.
 KitchenCode's lexer recognizes cooking-related terms as tokens, and its parser assigns functional meanings to these tokens, effectively translating "recipes" into executable programs.

 ### Lexer and Tokens